Optimization of CNOT circuits on limited connectivity architecture: Discussion

-Optimization of size/depth of the quantum circuit with topological constraints is one of the main challenges in near-term quantum computing~\cite{preskill2018quantum,paler2014mapping,paler2016synthesis}.
-In this paper, we propose two main size/depth optimization algorithms on the topological constrained graph.
+Optimization of the size/depth of the quantum circuit with {limited connectivity architecture} is one of the main challenges in near-term quantum computing~\cite{preskill2018quantum,paler2014mapping,paler2016synthesis}.
+In this paper, we propose two size/depth optimization algorithms on the {limited connectivity architecture}.
 The experimental results show our algorithms have better performances compared to the existing optimization algorithms.

-In specific, we can optimize any CNOT circuits to $2n^2$ size on any connected graph, the order is tight when the constrained graph is a simple path.
-We also give an algorithm that takes more features of the graph into accounts and gives a better upper bound for the specific class of graphs.
-In specific, for the connected graph which has minimum degree $\delta$, any $n$-qubit CNOT circuits can be optimized to $O\pbra{\frac{n^2}{\log \delta}}$ size on such graph.
+{Specifically, for the connected graph which has a minimum degree $\delta$, any $n$-qubit CNOT circuits can be optimized to $O\pbra{\frac{n^2}{\log \delta}}$ size on a such graph.
 We also prove the order is tight for a regular graph.
-Algorithm \textbf{SBE} further indicates the size of any $n$-qubit CNOT circuits can be optimized to $O\pbra{\frac{n^2}{\log (n/k)}}=O\pbra{\frac{n^2}{\log \delta}}$ on the constrained graph where the average degree of any $k$ vertex set is greater than $n/k$ for the constrained graph. {The maximum degree of the vertices equals $4$ for current quantum superconducting devices~\cite{IBMQ2021, Arute2019,boixo2018characterizing}, hence the optimized size equals $O(n^2)$.
-The lower bound of the size is in the same order for these grid-type devices.} In the end, we consider a special constrained graph $m_1 \times m_2$ grid.
-We show that any $n$-qubit CNOT circuits can be optimized to $O\pbra{\frac{n^2\pbra{m_1 + m_2}}{m_1m_2}}$ depth on this grid, where $3n \leq m_1\cdots m_d\leq n^2$.
-This optimized result can be easily generalized to any constant $d$ dimensional grid. {The dimensions for corresponding grid of current quantum superconducting devices~\cite{IBMQ2021,Arute2019,boixo2018characterizing} are $d\in \{1,2\}$.
+Algorithm \textbf{SBE} further indicates the size of any $n$-qubit CNOT circuits can be optimized to $O\pbra{\frac{n^2}{\log (n/k)}}=O\pbra{\frac{n^2}{\log \delta}}$ on the {limited connectivity architecture} where the average degree of any $k$ vertex set is greater than $n/k$ for the {limited connectivity architecture}. }

+{For the {limited connectivity architecture} which has a constant degree, we can optimize any CNOT circuits to $2n^2$ size on any connected graph, the order is tight when the {limited connectivity architecture} is a simple path.
+We also give an algorithm that takes more features of the graph into account and gives a better upper bound for the specific class of graphs.}

+{ With these two size optimization algorithms, we see that the optimized size of a CNOT circuit is dominated by the degrees of the limited connectivity structure.
+Here we give the intuition by ``implementation of a single CNOT gate''.
+For the structure where the summation of any $k$ degrees from $k$ different vertices is larger than $n$, the number of required CNOT gates to construct a CNOT gate CNOT$_{ij}$ scales as $10k$ with Lemma \ref{lem:MinSteinerSize}.
+It implies that for the limited connectivity structure with minimum degree $\delta$, the number of required CNOT gates to construct a CNOT gate CNOT$_{ij}$ scales as $\frac{10n}{\delta}$ in the worst case.
+This phenomenon explains why the smaller optimized size is corresponding to stronger connectivity. }